-(1) The chancellor shall designate a new or continuing educator preparation program as approved for a maximum of seven years if the program meets applicable conditions of paragraph (E) of this rule to the satisfaction of the chancellor and if the institution maintains the chancellors authorization and recognized institutional accreditation.
+(1) The chancellor will designate a new or continuing educator preparation program as approved for a maximum of seven years if the program meets applicable conditions of paragraph (E) of this rule to the satisfaction of the chancellor and if the institution maintains the chancellors authorization and recognized institutional accreditation.

 (2) The chancellor may require annual progress reports as a condition of approval;

 (3) The chancellor may designate a new or continuing educator preparation program as not approved if it fails to meet applicable requirements in paragraph (C) of this rule.

 (a) Any student enrolled in an educator preparation program at the time of the determination of the programs status as not approved will be permitted to complete the program by a deadline established by the chancellor and upon completion of program requirements may be recommended by the institution as a candidate for licensure.

 (b) A program designated as not approved shall not admit any new students until the program is granted approval by the chancellor.
 Any student enrolled in the program at the time of the denial may complete the program and be recommended by the institution as eligible for licensure.
 Within sixty days of the chancellors denial of approval, the institution must submit academic transition and/or graduation plans for currently enrolled students to the chancellor for review and approval.

 (c) An institution of higher education may re-submit a proposal for a new program deemed not approved in a subsequent review period.

 (E) Any institution offering an educator preparation program that leads to an Ohio license shall submit data to the chancellor for inclusion in an annual public report.
 The report will include aggregate measures of educator preparation programs based on key metrics, such as:

 (a) Aggregate program completer pass rates on the state licensure test, identified by the state board of education;